brianrp2000/NumberGuessGame/README.md

 public class UserInput{
 }
 ```
-4. Inside the **UserInput** class curly brackets we will need to enter its variables
+4. Inside the brackets of the **UserInput** class, we will need to enter its variables
 ```java
 private final Scanner sc = new Scanner(System.in);
 private char input;